stueyG1t/CMALT-Stuart/Core_Area_1.md

 ### 1b Reflection

+This approach also reflects Bandura’s self-efficacy theory, reinforcing the importance of building confidence through clear, supportive guidance (Bandura, 1997).

+Furthermore, tutor uptake of LinkedIn Learning was shaped by factors described in the Technology Acceptance Model (Davis, 1989), particularly the perceived ease of embedding content and its relevance to module outcomes.

 Producing technical documentation has taught me the importance of balancing accuracy with accessibility of language.
 Overly technical instructions risk alienating tutors with limited digital confidence, while oversimplified guidance can lead to errors.
 The solution has been iterative: releasing early drafts, observing usage patterns, and refining based on feedback.
+Colleagues within my team and wider directorate have been invaluable as accessible sounding boards to test the language of documentation.
+Additionally, I have used generative AI as a useful tool to test the language of the documentation and to help focus on the requirements of the user rather than the author.

+A difficult decision that had to be made on the first version of the Digital Backpack was how much to record of the users’ interactions.
+The Backpack produces a breakdown report of the confidence diagnostic Appendix C according to confidence in different areas.
+However, only an overall confidence score is recorded in Moodle.
+This was because at this stage we were not sure how much data collection would be needed or tolerated by students, and there was not enough development resource to expand the functionality.

 My Copilot evaluations have shown me how commercial AI integrations can be hindered by opaque censorship rules, prompting advocacy for greater institutional transparency on tool limitations.
 This has influenced my ongoing work in the AI-SIG and in supporting evidence-led decisions on AI adoption.

 ### 1b Evidence

 - [Appendix A](./Appendices.md#a--step-by-step-guide-embedding-a-linkedin-learning-course-in-moodle) – Step-by-Step Guide: Embedding LinkedIn Learning in Moodle
 - [Appendix C](./Appendices.md#c-digital-backpack-sample-pdf-output) - Digital Backpack Sample PDF Output
 - [Appendix H](./Appendices.md#h-streamling-digital-learning---executive-summary) – Executive Summary: Streamlining Digital Learning